Anooneee/github-slideshow/_posts/0000-01-02-book-cipher.md

 layout: slide
 title: "welcome to slide two!"

+your text
-text: "press left arrow to go back"
+Use the left arrow to go back